 Can Meditation Replace Sleep?

 Unfortunately, not all of us, have the ability to fall asleep quickly and soundly.
-Some of you may experience trouble in sleeping peacefully while others can fall asleep as soon as their head hits the pillow.
+Some of you may experience trouble sleeping peacefully while others can drift away as soon as their head hits the pillow.
+Many of us have a strong stress response, finding it hard to switch off from the day.

 Whatever category you fall into you may be interested to hear the role that meditation can play in impacting your sleep schedule as well as the quality of your sleep.